-The reverse osmosis membrane inside the membrane housing is an expensive and delicate component of your system.
-When properly cared for, it can be expected to last for several thousand hours of use.
-Improper use, maintenance or handling can damage or destroy the membrane very quickly.
+The two reverse osmosis membrane elements inside the membrane housing are expensive and delicate components of your system.
+When properly cared for, they can be expected to last for several thousand hours of use.
+However, improper use, maintenance or handling can damage or destroy them very quickly.

 Membrane Preservative Treatment: The primary purpose of a membrane preservative treatment is to keep membrane moist and reduce biological growth on the membrane surface.
 Over time, biological matter can adhere to the membrane surface, thus gradually decreasing its effectiveness.
 When the watermaker is not to be used for an extended period of time, you should preserve the membrane.
-A membrane preservative treatment is effective for approximately one year (storage temperature $< 25^{\circ}\text{C}/77^{\circ}\text{F}$).
+A membrane preservative treatment is effective for approximately one year (storage temperature <25°C/77°F).
 If longer storage is required, the membrane preservative treatment should be repeated every year.